 Just before the New Year, the new Consolidated Appropriations Act of 2021 was passed.
 My colleague and bookskeep financial advisor, Anna Popke of Majestic Oak Financial, summarized a few key aspects that ecommerce business owners need to keep in mind.
+So let’s get into the PPP loan info.

 First of all, the PPP is back